jecki/DHParser/Introduction.md

 the same time, we avoid adding hints for the AST-transformation in the grammar specification, which would render the grammar less readable.

-The rule "collapse" for example replaces the children of a node by the their concatenated content.
+The rule "collapse" for example replaces the children of a node by their concatenated content.
 Persons used to XML can think of a node as a tag and of the children as child-tags enclosed by this tag.
-The tree structures, DHParser works produces, however, are more restricted than those of XML: Theres exists no mixed content, which means that a tag contains either child-tags or text but not both at the same time.
+The tree structures, DHParser works produces, however, are more restricted than those of XML: There exists no mixed content, which means that a tag contains either child-tags or text but not both at the same time.
 Thus, where in XML it is possible to write `<text>It's a <emph>beautiful</empth> day today!</text>`, in DHParser this would internally be represented as: